afyqeyzar/ray-tracer/README.md

 # ray-tracer

-Building ray-tracer in python as part of university module
+Building ray-tracer in python as part of my module in BSc Physics at Imperial College London Was coded in Oct - Dec 2021